MSc in Clinical Trials

 During all six terms of the course there will be a series of formative assessments designed to enable teaching staff and the students to monitor progress.
 These assessments are compulsory but the marks do not contribute to the final degree.
 All students are provided with detailed feedback that will enable them to improve their learning by helping them identify their strengths and weaknesses.

 There are five summative assessments in total.
-In Trinity term of year one, a written assignment is submitted.
-The examination will be held at the end of year one long vacation period during the long residential week (September).
+In Hilary term of year one, a written assignment is submitted.
+The examination will be held at the end of the year one Long Vacation period.
 During Michaelmas term of year two a written assignment will be submitted.
-During Hilary term of year two students will give a presentation and finally during the Trinity term of year two, students will write a dissertation that will be submitted in September of year two.
+During Trinity term of year two students will give a presentation and finally you will write a dissertation that will be submitted in the Long Vacation of year two.

 Graduate destinations